Ben Lawton: Medical-political activism

 Lawton became involved in Wisconsin state politics in the 1950s, as a registered Democrat.
 As his obituary in the Milwaukee Journal stated, he was "stubbornly liberal when it was fashionable and when it was not."
-Recognized for his activism as well as his medical skills, Dr. Lawton was elected to the Wisconsin State Board of Medical Examiners in 1962, and he served as its President in 1965.
+Recognized for his activism as well as his medical skills, Lawton was elected to the Wisconsin State Board of Medical Examiners in 1962, and he served as its President in 1965.
 When Wisconsin Governor Patrick Lucey was elected in 1970, he constituted a state Health Planning Policy Task Force and named Lawton as its chairperson.
 That organization worked to codify public healthcare policy which is still in place.
-Dr. Lawton was appointed to the UW Board of Regents in the early 1970s, and he was elected to its presidency in 1984.
-It was during his Board tenure that the entire system of public universities in Wisconsin was consolidated under one center of governance.
-This was a controversial but successful venture, and one in which Lawton played a key administrative role.
+Lawton was appointed to the UW Board of Regents in the early 1970s, and he was elected to its presidency in 1984.
+It was during his board tenure that the entire system of public universities in Wisconsin was consolidated under one center of governance.

 In 1965, President Lyndon B. Johnson had appointed Lawton to the National Institute of Medicine.
 This event recognized Lawton's advocacy for egalitarianism, service to the underprivileged, and development of modern medical research and education.
-In recognition of these contributions, Dr. Lawton received a pen used by President Johnson in 1965 to sign the Medicare Bill into law.
+In recognition of these contributions, Lawton received a pen used by President Johnson in 1965 to sign the Medicare into law.

 Lawton was always a forward-thinker regarding the delivery of medical care, and was one of the first vocal supporters of physician assistant (PA) training programs.
 The University of Wisconsin Lawton Award is given yearly to a minority PA student there.
 The Lawton Center for Medical Research and the Lawton Society were also dedicated to him at the MC.

-Personal information; illness & death
+Personal life and death

-Lawton had lost his father at age 13 and grew up in limited circumstances.
-He married Ruth M. Klahn (1922-2009) in 1944, and had four children with her: Daniel, Richard, Ben, and Margaret.
-Mrs. Lawton developed an incurable ocular illness that left her totally sightless.
-Dr. Lawton acted as her eyes during most of their 43 years of marriage.
-Daniel Lawton also predeceased his father as a young adult.
+He married Ruth M. Klahn in 1944, and had four children with her: Daniel, Richard, Ben, and Margaret.
+Ruth developed an incurable ocular illness that left her totally sightless.
+Lawton acted as her eyes during most of their 43 years of marriage.

-Lawton had a nearly-fatal myocardial infarct in 1977; after a difficult recovery, he resumed all of his professional activities.
-However, Lawton ultimately developed pancreatic carcinoma in late 1986; he was visited during his last illness by many state and national political figures who were among his friends and admirers.
-Dr. Lawton died on May 18, 1987, and he is buried in Marshfield, WI.
+Lawton had a nearly-fatal myocardial infarct in 1977; after recovery, he resumed all of his professional activities.
+Lawton developed pancreatic carcinoma in late 1986.
+He was visited during his last illness by many state and national political figures.
+Lawton died on May 18, 1987.